SUNET/edusign-app/ERRORS.md

     There was an error.
 Please try again, or contact the site administrator.

+1.5.
+Message shown to users who try to use the app and are not whitelisted:

+    Unauthorized

 1.2.
 This appears when a user has been invited to sign a document with a LoA requirement, and they don't provide it (this is checked via the SAML eduPersonAssurance attribute during ligin).
 It is shown in the box